unicode-org/message-format-wg/spec/syntax.md

 An **_<dfn>expression attribute</dfn>_** is a key-value pair containing a named argument that is attached to the _expression_ as a whole.
-They are intended to convey information about the _expression_ that is not necessarily applicable as a _function_ _option_.
+These might be used to convey information about the _expression_ that are not necessarily applicable as _function_ _options_, such as attributes related to handling during the translation process.
+They might also be used to override contextual or implementation-specific values used by a _function_ during formatting, such as the locale.
 For example, the `@locale` attribute overrides the locale of the _message_ for its _expression_.
 Attributes like `@can-delete` and `@translate` might not have any impact on formatting, acting instead as instructions to translators.